TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 *Notes;*\
 *i) my_branch is the branch with the production code.
 If this is master ignore -b section* \
 *ii) private_pysystemtrade_repo is of course your repo.* \
-*iii) `GIT_TOKEN` is a environment variable set in the `docker-compose.yml` file - see the Parameterization section below.*
+*iii)`GIT_TOKEN` is an environment variable set in the `docker-compose.yml` file - see the Parameterization/docker-compose.yml section below.
+Only relevant if repo is in github and using personal access token*

-4) Create a personal access token (if you are using github) and add it to the compose file under `GIT_TOKEN`

-5) Fill parameters into project see "Parameterization" section below
+4) Fill parameters into project see "Parameterization" section below
-6) In the repo root folder write; \
+5) In the repo root folder write; \
 `docker compose up --build -d`

-7) To connect to the pysystemtrade container (or any other container for that matter)\
+6) To connect to the pysystemtrade container (or any other container for that matter)\
 `docker exec -it pysystemtrade /bin/bash`

-8) Pip install repo\
+7) Pip install repo\
 `cd /opt/projects/pysystemtrade`\
 `pip install -e .`